-Ah, the smell of Evergreens … This is a scent that can transport you to a winter landscape.
-Even if you live in a tropical place like us, there are ways you can feel like you’re on a mountain overlooking snow-covered trees.
+Ah, the smell of Evergreens ...
+This is a scent that can transport you to a winter landscape.
+Even if you live in a tropical place like Sylla, there are ways you can feel like you're on a mountain overlooking snow-covered trees.

-As part of the Spruce Exploration Deep Dive in the Atlantic Aromatic Library, I crystallized some real Spruce tips and made a simple syrup with them.
-(If you don’t have any Spruce trees near you, you can order them from a beer supplier here.)
-I imagined I was a homesteader or wilderness person, wishing to preserve the feeling of Spruce, the smell of winter into a simple syrup—since I don’t have maple trees to tap.
-It’s been the best addition to my water.
+As part of her exploration for the Spruce Deep Dive in the Atlantic Aromatic Library, she crystallized some real Spruce tips, and she made some Spruce sugar.
+You can find the directions about how to make them in the Recipes section of the library.
+She also made a simple syrup with the Spruce pieces left over after she made those.
+(If you don't have any Spruce trees near you, you can order them from a beer supplier here.)
+"I imagined I was a homesteader or wilderness person, wishing to preserve the feeling of Spruce, the smell of winter into a simple syrup, since I don’t have maple trees to tap.
+It’s been the best addition to my water."

 Once it cooled, I strained out the spent needles and let it cool further before decanting it into my bottle.